 Myth number 1: Airbrush makeup is difficult to learn and execute, and is for professionals only.

 FACT: It is no more difficult than using brushes.
-The idea that it's difficult comes from the fact that, unlike brushes, you probably haven't held one in your hand since you were a child.
-In fact once you have mastered a few basic techniques, you will realize that an airbrush is easier to use than a brush, in that it does the work of blending for you.
+The idea that it's difficult comes from the fact that, unlike brushes, you probably haven't been given one to play with as a child.
+In fact once you have mastered a few basic techniques, you will realize that an airbrush is easier to use than a brush, in that it does the work of blending the colors for you.
 All you have to do is learn to control it.
 Like Dina Ousley says, if you can hold a pen you can use an airbrush.

 Myth number 2: Cleaning an airbrush is difficult and takes a very long time.

 FACT: Once you get used to it, cleaning an airbrush takes no longer than cleaning a brush.
 In fact it can take less, because pigments wash off metal much faster than they do from bristles.
-The myth is born out of the fact that you cannot skip cleaning (at least minimally) an airbrush after each use, while people very often skip cleaning a brush.
+The myth is born out of the fact that you cannot skip cleaning an airbrush after each use (however minimally), while people very often skip cleaning a brush.
 By the way, if you are a makeup artist who skips cleaning brushes, you should probably rethink your profession.

 Myth number 3: You cannot, under any circumstance airbrush around the eyes (to conceal under eye circles).

 FACT: If you don't know how to do it, I agree that you should not.
 The fact is, with the right amount of pressure and the right amount of care you totally can and probably should.
 Don't believe me?
 Watch any of my videos, I demonstrate it all the time and all my models are perfectly fine with it.
 So why should you do it?
 Because airbrush makeup products allow for a finer application, if applied correctly they do not cake or create texture on the skin, and once applied they generally do not move and settle in fine lines.

 Myth number 4: Airbrush makeup is only for contour and base anyway.